 How do you skin test?

 The skin testing for allergies is quick and fairly painless.
 We use modern testing methods that do away with the needles.
 In addition, the tests are fast, painless, reliable, and repeatable.
+Appropriate skin/ lab tests or other diagnostics for the patient will be ordered based on the patient's medical condition only after an office visit with the physician.
 The skin testing system looks similar to this:

 Here is a picture of how the allergens are placed on the skin.